 Canon D30 vs Olympus E-M10 III

 The Canon EOS-D30 and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in May 2000 and August 2017.
-The Canon D30 is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a Four Thirds (E-M10 III) sensor.
+The D30 is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a Four Thirds (E-M10 III) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.